• Skip to primary navigation

 ingredients and substitutions

-• Active dry yeast – Yeast helps to give a light, fluffy, and sponge-like texture of the bread.
+• Active dry yeast - Yeast helps to give a light, fluffy, and sponge-like texture on the bread.
 It also provides flavor, aroma, and nutritional value of bread.
 You can use instant yeast as a substitute.
 The latter requires less time to proof so it may be best to use it when you are in a hurry.

 • Salt – Adds flavor and one of the main ingredients.